prayansh514/budgetBazaar/README.md

 [▶️ Watch Payment issue View Demo (Google Drive)](https://drive.google.com/file/d/1fviBeFkQG0nixP9gjabiOVUArp208K24/preview)

-but after completing the payment in the deployed site you will be redirected to the website back but it wont show that you have successfully completed the payment
+but after completing the payment in the deployed site you will be redirected to the website back but it wont show that you have successfully completed the payment I dont know why is this bug coming

 This bug wont occur if you run this locally on your machine